joolstorrentecalo/gitlab-design/.gitlab/issue_templates/Product Designer Onboarding.md

 - [ ] Watch product [demos](https://about.gitlab.com/handbook/marketing/product-marketing/demo/)
 - [ ] Start collaborating with your assigned UX Buddy.
 You should both arrange a day to have a regular 1:1 call (at least once a week).
 They have prepared a [Google Doc](FILL WITH GOOGLE DOC URL) to guide your sessions, feel free to add discussion points to the agenda.

-In and around your third week you'll be asked by your UX buddy to shadow them for their daily UX activities.
-This is a good primer and a way to get more familiar with your product stage.
-You will serve as a second opinion and be included in meetings.

 <!--
 Below is extra inforomation to help you understand our product better.
 Feel free to remove or revise.